What is the Difference Between Ramadan and Normal Days?

 Conclusion

-There's a very big difference between this blessed month and normal days.
-This difference is not just of fasting, this difference is of atmosphere, of opportunities, and above all, of reward.
+There is a very big difference between this blessed month and normal days.
+This difference is not just about fasting; it is a difference of atmosphere, of opportunities, and above all, of reward.

-We should fully benefit from this opportunity for ourselves, our parents, and our children.
+We should benefit fully from this opportunity for ourselves, for our parents, and for our children.

-May Allah grant us the ability to value it.
-May Allah give us the ability to learn religion and practice it.
-And may Allah grant our next generation the correct understanding of religion, too.
+May Allah grant us the ability to value this month.
+May He give us the strength to learn religion and practise it.
+And may He grant our next generation the correct understanding of the Sacred Text too.
 Ameen.